 Hydraulics is a study dealing with the mechanical properties of liquids.
-Hydraulic topics cover concepts such as hydraulic pumps, actuators, accumulators, cylinders, control valves, check valves, flow control valves, directional control valves, pressure control valves, motors, filters, coolers, and reservoirs
+Hydraulic topics cover concepts such as hydraulic pumps, actuators, accumulators, cylinders, control valves, check valves, flow control valves, directional control valves, pressure control valves, motors, filters, coolers, and reservoirs the controls that allow operation.
+College Algebra skill level strongly recommended.

-Electrical Motors and Generators
+INDM 161 2 Cr Hrs Electrical Motors and Generators

 This course is an introduction to the terminology and basic principles of Direct Current and Alternating Current motors and generators.
-Students will be exposed to not only single phase but three phase motors and generators as well as the controls that allow operation.
-College Algebra skill level strongly recommended.
+Students will be exposed to not only single phase but three phase motors and generators as well as